Purchasing A Computer System

 The two general PC case types are desktop and tower.
 The desktop is the one that sits flat on your desk in a horizontal position.
 The tower is the one that sits on the floor in a vertical position.
 If future upgrading is a good possibility, purchase a tower system with as many full expansion bays as possible.
 This will make future upgrading much easier.
 Desktop systems can be very difficult to upgrade at times.
 Much too often you have to perform complicated computer surgery to move things out of the way to do what should be a simple upgrade.

 The three standard tower types are mini, medium, and full.
 A medium tower is your best choice.
 It has more to offer you than the mini-tower and is not the over kill of a full-tower.
-Towers in general also have less problems than desktops.
-Since heat rises and parts have more room too breath, the way towers are designed means they tend to run a bit cooler.
+Towers in general also have fewer problems than desktops.
+Since heat rises and parts have more room to breathe, the way towers are designed means they tend to run a bit cooler.
 In addition, multi-part components such as hard drives and floppy drives usually lay horizontal instead of being placed on their side, as they are in many desktop machines in order to optimize space.
 Thus, multi-part components in a tower tend to last longer.

 Be sure to get a power supply that meets all your needs, present and future.
 It should have all the connectors needed to compliment later internal peripheral additions.
-Get a minimum of a 350W power supply, 400W or more preferred.
+Get a minimum of a 750W power supply, 1200 W or more preferred.
 A cheap power supply can lead to some severe computer problems later on.

 There are also all-in-one computers.
 These are desktop computers that combine the monitor and CPU unit into the same case.
 They are space savers since they take up not much more room than a standard LCD monitor.
 All-in-one PCs are much more portable than traditional desktop PCs and can be unplugged and transported to a new location as easily as moving a monitor.
 One major drawback to all-in-one computers is that they are not as easy to upgrade and repair as traditional desktop computers.
 All the hardware components are crammed into the area behind the display.